ibrahimkalyoncu/coolblue-assignment/src/Solutions.md

 - Converted hardcoded insurance logic into a configurable data.
 - Implemented an insurance calculator based on the new configurable data.
 Easy to test now.
 - Replaced the usage of existing code with new approach.

+## Task 3 [FEATURE 1]:

+##### Requirement :

+Now we want to calculate the insurance cost for an order and for this, we are going to provide all the products that are in a shopping cart.

+##### Solution :

+This is similar to product, but this time there may be many products and also quantity is an other parameter effects the insurance cost.

+I implemented a new endpoint having a simple order model with product id and quantity for each order item.
+Then calculated the cost based on the rules.

+## Task 3 [FEATURE 2]:

+##### Requirement :

+We want to change the logic around the insurance calculation.
+We received a report from our business analysts that Drones are getting lost more than usual.
+Therefore, if an order has one or more drones, add € 500 to the insured value of the order.

+##### Solution :

+This is so similar to the Laptop and Smartphones requirement but this time applied once in an order and not included in product insurance cost.

+So basically we have 2 types of insurance rules;
+- By price range
+- By product type

+Also, for the by product type rules, we have two different sub type
+- Applies to product
+- Applies to order

+With these assumptions I extended the generic solution to cover all these cases.